kmzbrnoI/wsm-pcb/README.md

 transmitted via HC-05 bluetooth module to any device supporting SPP bluetooth profile.

+*We will add more information and resources here when the project reaches alpha-version.
+Currently, it is in development.*

 ## Toolkit

 This PCB was designed in Eagle 9.